 - 1 lb bulk sausage I use mild sausage, half lb of sweet and half lb of spicy italian sausage.

-- 2 medium yellow onions, diced small
+- 2 medium yellow onions, finely diced

-- 3 celery stalks, diced small
+- 3 celery ribs, finely diced

 - 2 1/2 cups chicken stock

-- 2 eggs
+- 2 large eggs, beaten

-- 1/2 teaspoon salt
+- 1/2 teaspoon salt, plus more for seasoning

 Instructions